biareiam/The-House-of-Books/README.md

 - If incorrect data is input, a warning text appears to notify the user that something is missing or gone wrong.

 **Default Image if none added**
-- In the event that a product is added without an image, a default image will be added.
+- If a product is added without an image, a default image will be added.
 It is unlikely to happen due to the form validation, but just in case, a backup image was set.

 **Unauthorized Attempts**
-- An error is launched if a user attempts to visit a part of the site which they should not have access to.
+- An error is launched if a user attempts to visit a part of the site to which they should not have access.

 **@login_required**
 - @login_required decorator added to restrict access to certain pages.
   - If a logged-out user tries to access a restricted page, they will be redirected to the login page.
-  - Only authorized users may perform certain actions, such as add, edit, delete books.
+  - Only authorized users may perform certain actions, such as add, edit, and delete books.

 **Bag**
-- Validation was put into place to ensure a minimum of 0 product and maximum of 99 products is added to the bag.
+- Validation was put into place to ensure a minimum of 0 product and a maximum of 99 products is added to the bag.
 - In the case that 0 is selected the item is removed from the bag.
-- Users can not add a negative number on the quantity of books to the bag.
+- Users can not add a negative number to the number of books in the bag.

 ## Database Schema
-  The database uses SQL through PostgreSQL and was originally formed from fixtures categories.json and products.json.The Datamodel schema is below :
+  The database uses SQL through PostgreSQL and was originally formed from fixtures categories.json and products.json.The Data model schema is below :

   ![data scheme](https://user-images.githubusercontent.com/65717229/175821121-a1c6f9c6-58cc-4c2c-9287-68eb0f1507b5.png)

 ### Database
 - Postgres
 - SQLite
-    - Cloud based database to hold the product, user, and order fields.
+    - Cloud-based database to hold the product, user, and order fields.

  ## Technologies